ecoinvent/ecoinvent-topology/topology-journal.rst

 * Made IAI region names and shortnames more consistent
 * "Sint Maarten, Dutch Part" was changed to "Sint Maarten".
 The French part is "Saint Martin".
 * Europe no longer includes parts of Turkey, Azerbaijan, and Georgia.
 The "European" and "Asian" parts of Russia are now defined by Russian oblast (province).
-* HICC no longer included, as its area was identical to Hawaii

 Problem geometries
 ==================